fdocr/jazz/README.md

 ### Node JWT Template

 This is an opinionated starter template for a lightweight Express based REST API.
-Had the following ideas in mind (not all of them implemented yet):
+It intends to remove the authentication burden that every API needs to solve before starting to work in their own specific implementation.
+It pursues compliance with the following ideals:

 * Database agnostic (probably the most important feature, using [Passportjs](http://passportjs.org/))
 * Multiple environment setups out of the box
 * Test suite template using mocha and chai
 * Authentication using JWT (maybe questionable decision, but I trust & like it)

-Still very much a WIP, it even has some custom names (like the error handling one).
-Current master is using postgres, but branches will hopefully contain multiple DB setups.
+Disclaimer: Still a WIP, it even has some custom names that would have to be modified manually.
+Current master is using postgres and ideally branches would support multiple databases (see [the list](https://github.com/fdoxyz/node-jwt-template/blob/master/CONTRIBUTING.md)).

 Checkout the [contributing page](https://github.com/fdoxyz/node-jwt-template/blob/master/CONTRIBUTING.md) in case you are interested in giving me a hand.

 ### Where to go from here?

-Choose a database and authenticate users.
-The verification of the JWT will use [passport-jwt strategy](https://github.com/themikenicholson/passport-jwt).
+Basically user authentication is handled with roles and that implementation is localted in `config/passport.js` file.
+It is intended to be as decoupled as possible.
+It leverages JSON Web Tokens using [passport-jwt strategy](https://github.com/themikenicholson/passport-jwt).

+Implemented & tested endpoints are:
+* `/auth`
+* `/users`
+* `/roles`

 Why this authentication method?
-Mostly because it's a stateless implementation, simplicity & stubbornness tbh.
+Mostly because it's a stateless implementation, simplicity & personal stubbornness tbh.
 I love discussing this subject, hit me with an email or -> [@fdoxyz](https://twitter.com/fdoxyz)

-### LICENSE

 ```
 The MIT License